 The Natural Gas Benchmark Mechanism provides benefits to retail customers and allows Avista Energy to retain a portion of the benefits associated with asset optimization and the efficiencies gained in purchasing natural gas for Avista Utilities as part of a larger portfolio.
 In the first quarter of 2002, the IPUC and the OPUC approved the continuation of the Natural Gas Benchmark Mechanism and related Agency Agreement through March 31, 2005.
 In January 2003, the WUTC approved the continuation of the Natural Gas Benchmark Mechanism and related Agency Agreement through January 29, 2004.
+In April 2003, the Company filed a request with the WUTC to amend certain aspects of the Natural Gas Benchmark Mechanism and related Agency Agreement and requested an extension through March 31, 2007.
 In July 2003, the WUTC staff and the Public Counsel Section of the Attorney General's Office filed testimony recommending termination of the Natural Gas Benchmark Mechanism in Washington at the end of January 2004.
-The termination of the mechanism would result in natural gas procurement operations being performed by Avista Utilities for Washington natural gas customers.
-If the WUTC determines that the mechanism should not be terminated, WUTC staff and Public Counsel recommend that the level of benefits provided to Avista Utilities' customers be increased.
-During August 2003, Avista Utilities will file its response to the WUTC staff and Public Counsel recommendations requesting the continuation of the Natural Gas Benchmark Mechanism and further explaining the benefits that customers receive by having natural gas procurement operations managed by Avista Energy as part of a larger natural gas portfolio.
-Hearings will be held before the WUTC during

-September 2003 to determine any changes and whether or not the Natural Gas Benchmark Mechanism and related Agency Agreement will be extended beyond January 29, 2004
+The termination of the mechanism would likely result in natural gas procurement operations being performed by Avista Utilities for Washington natural gas customers.
+WUTC staff and Public Counsel have recommended that if the WUTC determines that the mechanism should not be terminated, the level of benefits provided to Avista Utilities' customers be increased on a prospective basis.
+During August 2003, Avista Utilities filed its response to the WUTC staff and Public Counsel recommendations requesting the continuation of the Natural Gas Benchmark Mechanism and further explaining the benefits that customers receive by having natural gas procurement operations managed by Avista Energy as part of a larger natural gas portfolio.
+Hearings will be held before the WUTC during November 2003 to determine any changes and whether or not the Natural Gas Benchmark Mechanism and related Agency Agreement will be extended beyond January 29, 2004.